ben-smith23/flask-on-docker/README.md

 $ docker-compose up -d --build
 ```

+The development build mounts the web folder in the container, allowing for automatic updates.

 - docker-compose: Runs multi-container Docker apps.
 - up: Runs containers.
 - -d: Runs containers in the background.